-5.145.16 Applications Requests for access information should be preferably addressed to the EIB information desk (infodesk@eib.org).
-They can also be sent to any of the EIB mail addresses, including its External Offices.

-5.155.17 The applicant is not obliged to state reasons for the application request.

-- 5.165.18ApplicationsRequests for access shalkinformation should preferably be made in writing, for reasons of recording, handling and reporting in accordance with the provisions of this Policy.
-EtB staff remains available to respond informally to oral requests They can also be made orally. - 5.175.19 If an applicationa request is not sufficiently precise or if it does not enable the document, or information, to be identified, the applicant shall be asked to clarify the applicationrequest. - 5.18 If information has already been released by the EIB, the applicant shall be informed of how to obtain the requested information. - 5.195.20In the event of an applicationa request relating to a very long document or to a very large number of documents, or when the information is not readily available or complex to collate, the EIB may confer with the applicant informally, with a view to finding a fair solution. - 5.21 In the event that EIB does not hold the information requested but is aware of the entity that may do so, the EIB shall, as promptly as possible, inform the applicant of the entity that may hold the information. - 5.205.22 Requests are replied to without delay, and in any event no later than 15 working days following receipt24. - 5.215.23 In exceptional cases, for example in the event of an application relating to a very long document or when the information is not readily available and complex to collate,12 the time-limit for providing the
+- 5.155.16 Applications for access should be preferably addressed to the EIB information desk (infodesk@eib.org).
+They can also be sent to any of the EIB mail-postal addresses, including its External Offices. - 5.165.17 The applicant is not obliged to state reasons for the application. - 5.175.18Applications for access shall be made in writing for reasons of recording, handling and reporting in accordance with the provisions of this Policy.
+EIB staff remains available to respond informally to oral requests. - 5.185.19 If an application is not sufficiently precise or if it does not enable the document, or information, to be identified, the applicant shall be asked to clarify the application. - 5.20If the requested information/document has already been released by the EIB or its counterparts into the public domain, the EIB may fulfil its obligation of granting access by informing the applicant shall be informed of how to obtain the requested information/document.15 - 5.195.21 In the event of an application relating to a very long document or to a very large number of documents, or when the information is not readily available or complex to collate, the EIB may confer with the applicant informally, with a view to finding a fair solution. - 5.205.22 Requests are replied to without delay, and in any event no later than 15 working days following receipt16. - 5.215.23 In exceptional cases, for example in the event of an application relating to a very long document or when the information is not readily available and complex to collate, the time-limit may be extended and the correspondent applicant shall be informed accordingly no later than 15 working days following receipt.17 - 5.225.24 The EIB shall, however, endeavour to provide a reply to such complex requests no later than 30 working days following receipt. - 5.235.25 If, in order to safeguard the interests protected by this Policy, the EIB is unable to divulge the information requested, in full or partially, the reason(s) why such information cannot be provided shall be stated and the applicant will be informed of the right to make a voluntary confirmatory application or lodge a complaint.